congly2k2/DemoGame/README.md

-Clone to Unity and build
+Clone repo in .14f and build